Table of Contents

 Bend your torso to the left and angle your head to the left, keeping both arms extended overhead and angled to the left.
 You should feel a deep stretch in the right side of the shoulder and back.

-Reverse that stretch, bending to the right, feeling the stretch in the left side.
+Reverse that stretch, bending to the right, feeling the time in the left side.

 Here is a video showing a quick inversion routine that includes these stretches and more:

-Come back up as slowly as you inverted, making sure to give your body time to adjust and the blood flow to slowly change.
+Come back up as slowly as you inverted, making sure to give your body time to adjust and the blood flow to change slowly.
 This will make sure that a sudden rush of blood doesn’t make you dizzy.

 Use the handles to restrict the speed and slowly bend your knees when you are returning to an upright position.
 Do not release the footrests until you feel steady enough to walk.
 You might be surprised at how uneasy your footing is when you get off the inversion table.

-As you continue to use the inversion table, continue to progress in your maximum degree of inversion, aiming reach to the 180 degrees mark, which is completely upside down.
+As you continue to use the inversion table, continue to progress in your maximum degree of inversion, aiming reach to the 180 degrees mark, which is entirely upside down.

 You should also lengthen your time inverted as you feel comfortable.
 Your first session might only last a few minutes, but as you get used to using the inversion table, you can lengthen your sessions to between 10-20 minutes